microsoft/azure-health-data-services-workshop/resources/docs/Postman_FHIR_service_README.md

 ### FAQ's / Issues

-- Error with ```POST AuthorizeGetToken```: Ensure you selected your environment in Postman and that you saved it.
+- Error with ```POST AuthorizeGetToken```: Ensure you selected your `fhir-service` environment from the dropdown menu.
-- 403 - Unauthorized:  Check the Azure RBAC for FHIR service ([link](https://docs.microsoft.com/azure/healthcare-apis/configure-azure-rbac)).
+- 403 - Unauthorized:  Check the Azure RBAC for FHIR service documentation ([link](https://docs.microsoft.com/azure/healthcare-apis/configure-azure-rbac)).